polakowo/datadocs/docs/deep-learning/regularization.md

 ---

 - This is a form of regression that penalizes the weights of the nodes and shrinks them towards zero.
-- This technique discourages learning a more complex or flexible model, so as to avoid the risk of overfitting.
+- Discourages learning a more complex or flexible model, so as to avoid the risk of overfitting.
-- It forces the downstream hidden units not to rely too much on the previous units by introducing noise.
+- Forces the downstream hidden units not to rely too much on the previous units by introducing noise.

 #### Overfitting

-- The concept of regularization plays an important role in preventing overfitting
+- The concept of regularization plays an important role in preventing overfitting.
 - The primary reason overfitting happens is because the model learns even the tiniest details (noise) present in the data.
-- In practice, it is always better to use regularization methods to control overfitting instead of the number of neurons.
+- It's always better to use regularization methods to control overfitting instead of the number of neurons.

 <img width=400 src="/datadocs/assets/layer_sizes.jpeg"/>
 <img width=400 src="/datadocs/assets/reg_strengths.jpeg"/>
 <center><a href="http://cs231n.github.io/neural-networks-1/" class="credit">Credit</a></center>

+- Overfit -> Reduce Overfitting -> There is no step 3.
+Remember overfitting doesn’t mean having a lower training loss than validation loss, that is normal.
+It means you have seen your validation error getting worse, until you see that happening you’re not overfitting.

 #### Examples of regularization